simonschmoll/ethereum_purchase_contract/README.md

 Steps necessary:
 - Open the MetaMask extension
+- In privacy settings turn of privacy mode because otherwise the application is not capable of interacting with MetaMask Don't forget to turn it on again, if you use MetaMask for the main network.
+This is just for testing purposes.
 - Import three accounts from the current Ethereum instance
   - Therefore open Ganache and copy the private key of an account
   - In MetaMask click in the right corner and select 'Import Account'